Adhiambo-Cynthia/BT-PROPERTIES/README.md

 # DJANGO CAD PROPERTIES PROJECT
-For complete beginners, I'm gonna help you with basic set up.
-### Setting up the django project
+### Technologies Used
+* Python 3.7
+* Bootstrap 4
+* Django 3.0.7
+* psycopg2 2.8.5
+* psycopg2-binary 2.8.5
+* Pillow 7.2.0
+* Postgresql

+### Project Setup
 1. On your file system, create a project folder for this named Real Estate_Django or any name of preference and open its command prompt.
 2. create a virtual environment named **env** with the command
 ```
 python -m venv env
 ```
-Using a virtual environment avoids installing Django into a global Python environment and gives you exact control over the libraries used in an application.
+Using a virtual environment avoids installing Django into a global Python environment and gives you exact control over the libraries used in an application both in development and production mode.

 3. Depending on the code interpreter that you are using, select a python code interpreter that contains ```./env``` to it.
 If you are using VS Code you can find guidance on how to go about this at [VS Code Django Setup Documentation](https://code.visualstudio.com/docs/python/tutorial-django)